 The Meditation Society aims to offer anyone the tools they need, through meditation, to cultivate a happier, more compassionate and less stressful life.

-Our sessions on Monday evenings aim to be mindfulness-based and beginner-friendly.
+Our sessions on Monday evenings aim to be mindfulness-based, beginner-friendly and varied in content.
 These usually consist of 2-3 student-led guided meditations.
 The guided meditations are based upon well-known sources, such as the online meditation platform ‘Headspace’, Mindfulness CDs, as well as books given to us by local Buddhist monasteries or temples.
-At the end of the sessions we have a show and tell whereby a volunteer student shares an object or a passage from a book that has particular meaning to their life.

 Our sessions on Thursday evenings consist of longer meditations led by the Exeter university Buddhist chaplain, John Danvers.
 These sessions alternate weekly between informative talks about various meditative and/or spiritual traditions and creative activities such as minimalist sound making, writing haikus and drawing.